hungpham2511/toppra/docs/source/index.rst

 5. Your constraint!
 See the tutorials to understand how to implement your own constraints and handle them with TOPP-RA.

 You can use TOPP-RA to compute the *time-optimal* path parameterization -- the fastest possible movement the robot can realize -- or a path parameterization with *a specified duration*.
 See the tutorials for more details.

-TOPP-RA is efficient.
+A last remark, TOPP-RA is efficient.
 For standard use cases, it should return a solution in 5ms-10ms.

-See below for some tutorials, modules reference and installation instructions.
+**Update (Feb, 2019)** I have used TOPP-RA to plan *critically fast* motions for robots doing bin picking with suction cup.
+Here *critically fast* motions are those that are fastest possible given the limited suction power and object weight.
+See the video below for more detail!

+.. raw:: html

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/b9H-zOYWLbY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+If you find this intereting, feel free to check out the paper: `«Critically fast pick-and-place with suction cups» <https://www.researchgate.net/publication/327570258_Critically_fast_pick-and-place_with_suction_cups>`_.
+This paper will be presented at ICRA 2019.
+Feel free to come over to our poster for a chat!

+You can find on this page :ref:`installation`, :ref:`tutorials`, some :ref:`notes` and :ref:`module_ref`.

 .. toctree::
+   :hidden:
    :maxdepth: 3

    installation
    tutorials
    notes
    modules

-.. _path-parameterization:

 Citing TOPP-RA!
 ~~~~~~~~~~~~~~~~